BlockSavvy/jetstream/app/gdyup/README.md

-# JetShare Module
+# GDYUP Mobile App (JetStream Platform)

-JetShare is a module integrated into the JetStream platform that allows users to share private jet flights, reducing costs by finding co-passengers.
+GDYUP is a mobile-first app within the JetStream platform ecosystem that allows users to share private jet flights, reducing costs by finding co-passengers.
+It is the rebrand of the original JetShare module with enhanced functionality.

+## Features

+- Mobile-first PWA design optimized for phones and tablets
+- Bitcoin and Lightning Network payment integration via BTCPay Server
+- Decentralized identity with Nostr protocol
+- Modern UI with centralized CSS and theme management
+- Complete flow from offer creation to boarding pass

 ## Setup Instructions

 ### 1. Database Setup

-JetShare requires two main tables and some utility functions for diagnostics:
+GDYUP requires two main tables and utility functions for the flight sharing system:

 ```sql
 -- Run these in the Supabase SQL Editor